cran-task-views/WebTechnologies/WebTechnologies.md

     interface to the Twitter web API.
 It claims to be deprecated in favor of `r pkg("rtweet")`. `r github("gvegayon/twitterreport")` (not on CRAN) focuses on report generation based on Twitter data. `r pkg("streamR")`
-    provides a series of functions that allow users to access Twitter’s filter, sample, and user streams, and to parse the output into data frames.
+    provides a series of functions that allow users to access Twitter's filter, sample, and user streams, and to parse the output into data frames.
 OAuth authentication is supported. `r pkg("tweet2r")` is an alternative implementation geared toward SQLite and postGIS databases. `r pkg("graphTweets")` produces a network graph from a data.frame